-You are going to start to see this develop in children once then hit the age of 10 or 12 (depending on your child).
+You are going to start to see this develop in children once they hit the age of 10 or 12 (depending on your child).
 Children are going to naturally become more defiant, but this should not happen all the time.
 When it does, it is known as oppositional defiant disorder, or ODD.
-Generally speaking, this occurs more often in boys than it does in girls, but these child behavior problems can happen both.
+Generally speaking, this occurs more often in boys than it does in girls, but these child behavior problems can happen to both.
 You can go over a child behavior checklist to see if your child suffers from this particular issue.
-It includes if they are easily angered or irritated, have frequent temper tantrums and is more likely to argue with an adult, especially yourself or other individuals who are close with them.
+It includes cases where they are easily angered or irritated, have frequent temper tantrums and are more likely to argue with an adult, especially yourself or other individuals who are close with them.
 They are also going to refuse to obey most rules, have low self-esteem, become frustrated easily and blame others whenever something negative happens, regardless of what it is.

 CD for short, many children who are labeled as ‘bad kids’ often fall under this, simply because of their actions for breaking rules and their desire to almost always go against the wishes of an authority figure.
 Around five percent of children over the age of 10 are thought to have CD, although this is often connected to ADHD as well.
 This is a situation that can occur in both boys and girls, but boys are four times as likely to develop CD than girls.
 When you go in for parent conferences, it is always important to talk to the teacher about the actions of your child.
 There might be certain things they do that just are not what you might see them do at home.
-Some conditions and behavior elements you need to look out for in your youth self report include a high truancy rate, the likelihood of doing drugs, alcohol and cigarettes at a young age, generally disobeying you and other authority individuals, lying all of the time and even suicidal tendencies.
+Some conditions and behavior elements you need to look out for in your youth self-report include a high truancy rate, the likelihood of doing drugs, alcohol and cigarettes at a young age, generally disobeying you and other authority individuals, lying all of the time and even suicidal tendencies.
 On top of this, they are likely to start fights with others, start fires, steal, break into houses and even be aggressive to animals.
 They also have an almost complete lack of feeling to others they hurt.
 All of these can lead to rather serious conditions and is something you need to look out for.
 If you notice any of these tendencies, you need to discuss the situation with not only your child’s teacher but also the school counselor in order to develop a course of action for what is going on.

 If you believe your child is suffering from one (or multiple) problems, you need to have it properly diagnosed.
 Now, this does not mean you need to hop them up on medications instantly.
 Instead, it simply is going to clearly outline the problem and you can then develop a way to handle the situation.
 The best way to have your child diagnosed is to take them into a psychologist, child psychiatrist or a pediatrician.
 A child doctor is able to diagnose the condition, although when it comes to treating them, you are going to be better off going to some sort of a therapist.
 When you visit such a medical professional it is going to consist of interviews with not only you but your child and even the teachers, as they can provide insight into the situation that you simply are not able to provide.
 The therapist is going to go through a youth self report and determine what exactly is causing the problem and what you can do about it.

 Now, there are different forms of treatment, and while medication is available, it is not the only option (many parents do not want to medicate their children until there truly is no other option and it is the only way to keep them in school).
-First, you need to educate yourself in how to manage your child.
+First, you need to educate yourself on how to manage your child.
 You might not be providing them with the right outlet or enough ways to stay active.
-Sporting activities and other elements your child might like is very important to take advantage of.
+Sporting activities and other elements your child might like are very important to take advantage of.
 It simply comes down to knowing the condition and how to better prepare for it.
-Family therapy sessions can help as you, your child and the rest of the family can work through problems together.
+Family therapy sessions can help as you, your child, and the rest of the family can work through problems together.
 You might not all be in the same room together, but it is nice to have this talking point.
 Anger management is also helpful if your child has the tendency of outbreaks and acting out.
 Here, they can learn how to deal with their anger and you can discover what makes them tick.
 This can help reduce aggressive behavior and point your entire family in the right direction.
 Lastly, you need to provide encouragement.
-One of the reason children continually act out, especially those who suffer from these child behavior problems, do so because they are always being disciplined and just never receive praise because, as they believe it, they are always going something wrong.
+One of the reasons children continually act out, especially those who suffer from these child behavior problems, is because they are always being disciplined and just never receive praise because, as they believe it, they are always doing something wrong.
 By encouraging your child and by making sure they know when they do something good, it can help them out drastically and improve their overall behavior.

 If you believe your child is suffering from a current behavior condition, it is important for you to seek out proper diagnosis from professionals.
 You can start by using your own youth self report checklist and see if you notice a pattern.
-If you do, you can then investigate further and do everything you can in order to make sure your child is not only properly taken care of, but is able to move past their current situation and develop into an outstanding child
+If you do, you can then investigate further and do everything you can in order to make sure your child is not only properly taken care of, but is able to move past their current situation and develop into an outstanding child.